atulafre/Azure-ELK-Setup/README.md

 | ELK      | Monitoring | 10.1.0.4   | Linux            |

-In addition to the above, Azure has provisioned a <srong>load balancer</string> in front of all machines except for the jump box.
+In addition to the above, Azure has provisioned a <srong>load balancer</string> in front of all machines (Web Servers only) except for the jump box.
 The load balancer's targets are organized into the following availability zones:

 - <strong>Availability Zone 1:</strong> DVWA 1 + DVWA 2</li>